nandoflorestan/keepluggable/docs/getting_started.rst

   is the basic action that fills in basic metadata such as MD5, file name, file size etc. and stores the file in the aforementioned backends.
 - :py:class:`keepluggable.image_actions.ImageAction`
   is a workflow class that does everything that BaseFilesAction does, but has additional features for image files.
-You must install Pillow to use this.

 Understanding configuration